DazEdword/AKClipper/README.md

 ----------------------
  * Copy your Kindle clippings file: Connect the Kindle to your computer via USB, find the device on the explorer, and then navigate to the Documents folder.
 There you should find a  ‘My Clippings.txt’ file (or, as stated, ‘Mis recortes.txt’ for Spanish models).
 Copy this file, and paste it on your desktop or any other folder at hand.

  * Click the browse file button, and select your clipping’s file.
-You should be able to see a preview of your file in the preview text block if you picked a TXT file (even if it’s not a Clippings file, but I’d rather wouldn’t do that!).
+You should be able to see a preview of your file in the preview text block if you picked a TXT file (even if it’s not a Clippings file, but I’d rather not do that!).

  * Your language should have been automatically selected, after browsing, my if it hasn't please select the language of your Kindle device.
 This step is very important: Spanish and English parsers are very different, and choosing the wrong parser might lead to errors and exceptions (AKA program crashing).